 Guest Post by Cael Kalbrandt

-Our trip into history takes us back to Europe in the 12th and 13th century AD.
+Bursting the pink bubble of our modern concept of romance takes us back into time.
+To Europe in the 12th and 13th century AD, to be precise.
 This is the time in which the stories of King Arthur appeared: the heydays of noble knights, fair ladies, minstrels, and the celebration of platonic devotion to one’s One True Love.
 The time of courtly love at its purest.

 Or so we like to believe.
 A closer study of aforementioned minstrels crashes that party but good.

 Minstrels, also known as troubadours (French) and Minnesänger (German), sang epic songs about heroes and their almost divine ladies.
 These love stories entertained a wide audience, but they also harboured a profound knowledge, locked away in symbolism.